s-chh/LSPP/README.md

 # Label Smoothing++ (LS++)
-This is the official PyTorch Implementation of our upcoming BMVC 2024 PatchRot paper "Label Smoothing++: Enhanced Label Regularization for Training Neural Networks". <br>
+Official PyTorch Implementation of upcoming BMVC 2024 paper "Label Smoothing++: Enhanced Label Regularization for Training Neural Networks". <br>

 ## Introduction: (To be fixed)
 Label Smoothing++ enables neural networks to learn separate targets for each individual class.
 It ensures that samples within the same class yield consistent outputs.